Linuxfabrik/monitoring-plugins/check-plugins/redfish-memory/README.md

   --timeout TIMEOUT     Network timeout in seconds.
 Default: 8 (seconds) --url URL             Redfish API URL.
   --username USERNAME   Redfish API username.
+  --verbose             Makes this plugin verbose during the operation.
+Useful
+                        for debugging and seeing what is going on under the hood.
+For this check that also writes a trace of every Redfish request, with timings, to linuxfabrik-
+                        monitoring-plugins-redfish-trace.log below the
+                        temporary directory.
+Unlike this check's output, the trace survives a check that the monitoring server terminates for exceeding its timeout, which is what makes it useful against a slow management controller.
+                        Default: False

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/redfish-memory/